 The new Investment Guidelines build on the experience from the EIC pilot (2019-20) and will apply to the current transition phase of the management structure of the EIC Fund (companies selected for funding following Accelerator cut-offs in 2021 and 2022).
 During this period, the Investment Guidelines ensure business continuity and support to innovators.
 During this transition phase, the Commission will appoint an external alternative investment fund manager (AIFM) to manage the EIC Fund.
 Following this transition phase, expected to last until end 2022, a long term EIC Fund management approach will be put in place and full details will be provided in advance.

-The European Investment Bank (EIB) has been the investment adviser of the EIC Fund over the pilot phase and will continue playing the same role during the transition phase.
+The (EIB) has been the investment adviser of the EIC Fund over the pilot phase and will continue playing the same role during the transition phase.
 A new advisory agreement with the EIB will ensure the continuation of its role - performing due diligence, preparing investment decisions and monitoring and managing the portfolio of companies.

 The Commission is assessing lessons learnt from the EIC pilot phase and is being advised by the EIC Board to identify the best options to implement EIC equity investments.
 The objective is to put in place a sustainable and efficient instrument to make investment decisions, attract qualified investors and manage investments following the best market standards while addressing the EU policy goals.
 The long-term EIC Fund management approach is expected to be ready for the 2023 EIC Accelerator calls and to remain in place until the end of the current Horizon Europe programming period in 2027.

 The EIC Accelerator blended finance support offers a unique combination of grants (up to €2.5 million) and investment in equity or quasi-equity (between €0.5 million and €15 million or more in certain cases through the EIC Fund).